 - Storage savings via inline deduplication

-MSP360 Backup for Windows OS (If you don’t know the MSP360 brand, maybe you have hard about Cloudberry) is a great backup product for physical devices.
-It can backup Servers and Workstations.
+MSP360 Backup for Windows OS (If you don’t know the MSP360 brand, maybe you have heard about Cloudberry) is a great backup product for physical devices.
+It can back up Servers and Workstations.
 It has built-in native support for the cloud.
-You can backup to manz cloud destination like Microsoft Azure, Google Cloud, Backblaze b2 cloud storage, OpenStack, and wasabi.
-In addition, you can backup to Internal Hard Disks, External hard disks, USB drives, Network Attached Storage, Network shares and the list does not end here.
+You can back up to many cloud destinations like Microsoft Azure, Google Cloud, Backblaze b2 cloud storage, OpenStack, and wasabi.
+In addition, you can back up to Internal Hard Disks, External hard disks, USB drives, Network Attached Storage, and Network shares and the list does not end here.
 It features a Bare-Metal Restore.
-You can restore Windows Server as virtual machine in the cloud.
+You can restore Windows Server as a virtual machine in the cloud.
 You can restore to dissimilar hardware.
 It can restore to Hyper-V or VMware.
 It has built-in support for MS Exchange and Microsoft SQL servers.
-It can restore Mailbox level items and MS SQL data from backup files.
+It can restore Mailbox-level items and MS SQL data from backup files.

 - Restore the cloud VM – MSP360 backup allows you to deploy Windows server Image from a backup copy image as an Azure VM or Amazon EC2 instance and get running in the cloud in a few steps.

-- Image-based Backup – It features dissimilar hardware or virtual machines restores due to the Block-Level volume snapshots.
+- Image-based Backup – It features dissimilar hardware or virtual machine restores due to the Block-Level volume snapshots.

-- Cloud and local backup – You can backup Windows server or Workstation to the cloud storage of your choice or you can use a local backup.
+- Cloud and local backup – You can back up a Windows server or Workstation to the cloud storage of your choice or you can use a local backup.

-It’s Veeam that started backup revolution.
-In the time of Legacy backup Veeam had a courage, to start from scratch and focus solely on a virtual backup.
+It’s Veeam that started a backup revolution.
+In the time of Legacy backup, Veeam had the courage, to start from scratch and focus solely on a virtual backup.
 In those times, agents for VMware were expensive and backup was slow.
 Backup APIs were not that open and it was difficult to tap in to completely different development paradigm.
 Now backup APIs are a completely different story in Hyper-V and VMware and it is much easier to develop backup software.
 Still, Veeam is on of the best vendors for virtual backup.
-For a long time, Veeam focused solely on the virtual infrastructure but, have they have shifted their focus also on physical devices.
-You can use Veeam Agent for Microsoft Windows to backup laptops, workstations and servers.
-Basic agent is free, but if you need additional features like multiple jobs, then you have to pay for professional version.
-Veem used to be affordable, but their price increased a lot from the start.
-They did try to compensate higher prices with additional editions which are more suitable for SMBs, but I can’t loose bad feeling when each year, at the end of the year, I receive their email notifying their customer about 15% price increase, year on year.
-If you speak with their customers, they love the product and reliability which really counts, but bad feeling remains.
+For a long time, Veeam focused solely on the virtual infrastructure, have they have shifted their focus also on physical devices.
+You can use Veeam Agent for Microsoft Windows to backup laptops, workstations, and servers.
+The basic agent is free, but if you need additional features like multiple jobs, then you have to pay for the professional version.
+Veem used to be affordable, but its price increased a lot from the start.
+They did try to compensate for higher prices with additional editions which are more suitable for SMBs, but I can’t loose bad feeling when each year, at the end of the year, I receive an email notifying their customer about a 15% price increase, year on year.
+If you speak with their customers, they love the product and reliability which really counts, but the bad feeling remains.
 Depending on your needs, you don’t have to choose the most expensive edition and reliability has it’s price.
-Veeam is one of the best and now you can also backup physical devices.
+Veeam is one of the best and now you can also back up physical devices.

 - Synthetic full backups – You can eliminate the need for a periodic full Windows server backup, with forever incremental backup to save storage space and backup window.

-- Backup to local cache – When mobile users are not connect to the company resources, you can backup to local cache and when the target is available, cached backups are synced.
+- Backup to local cache – When mobile users are not connected to the company resources, you can back up to the local cache and when the target is available, cached backups are synced.